keptn/lifecycle-toolkit/docs/content/docs/tasks/restart-application-deployment/_index.md

 pre-pre-deployment-check-65056   podtato-head   0.1.1                                         klc-pre-pre-deployment-check--57313   Succeeded
 ```

-You'll notice that for both the `KeptnAppVersions` and `KeptnTasks` the previous failed instances are still available, as this might be useful historical data to keep track of
+You will notice that for both the `KeptnAppVersions` and `KeptnTasks` the previous failed instances are still available, as this might be useful historical data to keep track of
 what went wrong during earlier deployment attempts.